telophase/bulma-horizontal-card/README.md

 ## to do
-- [ ] Add abstraction variables for customization
 - [ ] Add classes for defining `.card-image` width
 - [ ] Add utility radius classes
 - [ ] Fine-tune responsiveness of horizontal cards